neptune-mutual-blue/protocol/docs/Cover.md

  the full cover fee at a later date. <br /> <br />
  **Apply for Fee Redemption** <br />
  https://docs.neptunemutual.com/covers/cover-fee-redemption <br /><br />
- As the cover creator, you will earn a portion of all cover fees generated in this pool. <br /> <br />
  Read the documentation to learn more about the fees: <br />
  https://docs.neptunemutual.com/covers/contract-creators